 What are some technology challenges for nonprofits?

-• Teams being unfamiliar with new tech solutions.
+- Teams are unfamiliar with new tech solutions.

-• Teams being resistant to changes in operating procedures.
+- Teams feeling resistant to changes in operating procedures.

 Later in this piece, you’ll explore tips and tricks to surpass these tech challenges.
 For now, let’s explore a few key tech tools that can directly improve your nonprofit’s operations.
 As you’ll see, these challenges are well worth tackling when it comes to the following helpful solutions.

-Nonprofit Tech: What tech tools are nonprofits using to improve operations?
+What technology tools are nonprofits using to improve operations?

 When it comes to nonprofit technology, there are a wide variety of solutions to meet your organization’s exact needs.